johnsogg/cf1/weeks/week-10-debugging/README.md

 Death, taxes, and software bugs.

-If writing code is the way to solve some problem, and you don't know what you're building, and you're imperfect and make mistakes, wrong assumptions, or miscommunicate with the other humans involved, you will find yourself with bugs.
+If writing code is the way to solve some problem, and you don't know what you're building, and you're imperfect and make mistakes, hold wrong assumptions, or miscommunicate with the other humans involved, you will find yourself with bugs.
-I guarantee this, 100%.
+This describes basically every programmer.
+Bugs are guaranteed, 100%.

 ### Characterize Bugs